Chrono-byte/Chrono-byte/README.md

 ### Hi I'm Chrono.

 Hi I'm Michael.
 I am a student at Indiana University Indianapolis.

 I'm a self-taught software developer and have worked on a variety of different projects that interested me.
 I have used Linux-based computers for 5 years.
 I have been doing computer programming for 8 years and have experience with TypeScript, C++.
-I've worked on a few websites and Discord chat bots as well as a chat app named boiler.
+I've worked on a few websites and Discord chat bots as well as several hobby chat servers.

- During my time in high school, I competed in the VEX Robotics Competition as a programmer and designer for my team.
-We worked hard in the incredibly difficult Indiana region and managed to qualify for the State Championship in 2023.

 - 🤖 4 years of experience competing as a team programmer and designer in the [VEX Robotics Competition](https://robotevents.com/teams/view/7701F).
 - 🌱 I’m currently learning about RESTful APIs and WebSockets to build a real-time chat application from scratch.